Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

-The invariant projection reduces to an integral over the intersection between this dispersion surface and the hyperplane $k_\mu u^\mu=\Omega$.
-The observed temporal scaling is therefore controlled jointly by the spatial scaling of $E_D(\mathbf{k})$ and by the functional form of the dispersion relation $\omega(\mathbf{k})$.
-Unlike the Lorentz-homogeneous case, the projection geometry no longer produces a universal dimensional offset.
-Only in the special case of linear dispersion does the geometric cancellation leading to $\alpha=\beta-D$ to reappear.
+and is effectively supported on a lower-dimensional manifold in momentum space.
+The invariant projection then reduces to an integral over the intersection of this dispersion surface with the hyperplane $k_\mu u^\mu=\Omega$.
+The resulting temporal scaling is controlled jointly by the spatial spectrum $E_D(\mathbf{k})$ and the dispersion relation $\omega(\mathbf{k})$.
+Unlike the Lorentz-homogeneous case, the projection no longer produces a universal dimensional offset; only for linear dispersion does the cancellation leading to $\alpha=\beta-D$ reappear.

 Outside the Lorentz-homogeneous class, temporal slopes cannot, in general, be inferred from equal-time spatial exponents alone.
-The universality relation is thus symmetry-protected rather than generic.
+The universality relation is therefore symmetry-protected rather than generic.
+A detailed analysis of anisotropic scaling and dispersion dominated regimes will be presented elsewhere.

-A comprehensive treatment of anisotropic scaling regimes, dispersion dominated spectra, and their phenomenological consequences will be given in a forthcoming work.
-Here we isolate the symmetry structure responsible for spectral universality and identify the geometric mechanisms that govern its breakdown.